ec500-software-engineering/project-16-NYC-Taxi-Fare-Prediction/README.md

 Technologies to be used in first sprint selected with clear reasons why they were chosen：
-# Kivy

-Kivy is an open source, cross-platform Python framework for the development of applications that make use of innovative, multi-touch user interfaces.
-The aim is to allow for quick and easy interaction design and rapid prototyping whilst making your code reusable and deployable.

-APIs of first sprint
+# APIs of first sprint

 Task assignments